People Insights

 Contact Us

-The Seller’s solicitor will establish what amount needs to be paid to any lender on Completion to redeem the mortgage or mortgages secured on the property being sold and will confirm in Replies to Requisitions sent to the buyer’s solicitor that any mortgage will be paid off immediately on Completion.
-The buyer’s solicitor will have drafted the transfer deed for approval by the seller’s solicitor and the seller’s solicitor will have their client sign it and return it hard copy to their offices before Completion.
-The buyer will also need to sign a duplicate transfer deed where any covenant is given (i.e. agreeing to indemnify the Seller for any future breach of any obligation attaching to the property).
+The Seller’s solicitor will obtain a redemption statement from the Seller’ s mortgage lender (if they have a mortgage) as they will be under a professional obligation owed to the Buyer’s solicitor to redeem all identified mortgages secured against the title to the property.
+The buyer’s solicitor drafts a transfer deed for approval by the seller’s solicitor and the seller’s solicitor will have their client sign it before Completion.
+The buyer will also need to sign a duplicate transfer deed where any covenant is given (i.e. agreeing to indemnify the Seller for any future breach of any obligation attached to the property).

 What happens if the property is damaged or destroyed?